Liouville quantum gravity -- holography, JT and matrices: Conclusions

 Finally, it would be interesting to apply these methods to understanding closed universes.
 This can be done by considering fixed length boundaries with imaginary length \cite{Maldacena:2019cbz, Cotler:2019nbi}.
 In particular, the CFT perspective on Liouville gravity might help finding the correct inner product between no-boundary states.

 \paragraph{Acknowledgements}

 We thank V. Gorbenko, K. Jensen, S. Okumura, S. Shenker, D. Stanford, M. Usatyuk, H. Verlinde and W. Weng for useful discussions.
 We also thank A. Blommaert for initial collaboration.
+We thank A. Artemev for pointing out a mistake in a previous version.
 TM gratefully acknowledges financial support from Research Foundation Flanders (FWO Vlaanderen).
 GJT is supported by a Fundamental Physics Fellowship.